Key Contributor: Begum Komurcuoglu, Chartered Physiotherapist

-Do you suffer from hip pain?
-Our hip joints do a lot for us.
-Not only do they help us to simply move, but they also help us carry out activities such as running, sports and HIIT classes.
-This means they go through impact which can cause pain if the joint and surrounding tissues are not able to cope with the load.
+Do you experience hip pain?
+Our hip joints do a lot for us every day.
+Not only do they help us simply move about, but they also help us carry out more dynamic activities such as running, playing sports and moving explosively through HIIT classes.
+This means that the hip joints can experience a lot of load and impact.
+If our hip joints and the surrounding tissues aren’t able to cope with the load we expose them to, this can lead to pain and dysfunction.

-The hip joint is a very stable and strong joint and is known as a ball-and-socket joint (the top of the thigh bone is shaped like a ball and the ‘ball’ sits inside a hollow socket in your pelvis) which gives the most movement out of all joints in the body.
+The hip joint is a very stable and strong joint and is known as a ball-and-socket joint (the top of the thigh bone is shaped like a ball and the ‘ball’ sits inside a socket in your pelvis), connecting the lower limbs to the pelvis.

 In this article, we’ll be discussing: